balena-io-experimental/balena-prometheus-grafana/README.md

  $ cd balena-grafana
  $ balena push <appname>
 ```
-### Configure dashboard
+### View data in the dashboard
-In order to start viewing system data, log in to the Grafana dashboard at _device-host-ip:3000_ with admin/admin.
+In order to start viewing system data, log in to the Grafana dashboard at _http<nolink>://device-host-ip:3000_ with admin/admin.
 Set a password.
-On the main page:
-* Add the datasource "Prometheus" with the path http://prometheus:9090.
-Click _Test and Save_.
-* When successful, click the + sign and choose "Import".
-Paste this URL in the _Grafana.com Dashboard_ field: https://grafana.com/grafana/dashboards/11074
-* Give the dashboard a name (if you want to change the default) and In _Prometheus Data Source_, select "Prometheus".
-* Click "Import (Overwrite)"
+Since this deployment automatically sets up the Prometheus datasource and the Node Exporter dashboard, you're done.
+Once you login, you can view graphical data by clicking on the Dashboard menu item and then on "Node Exporter".

 ### Helpful references
 * [How to Integrate Grafana with Prometheus for Monitoring](https://www.linuxtechi.com/integrate-grafana-prometheus-monitoring/)